 An archive file that packages up a UIMA component with its code, descriptor files and other resources required to install and run it in another environment.
 You can generate PEAR files using utilities that come with the UIMA SDK.

-Primitive Analysis Engine An Analysis Engine that is composed of a single Annotator; one that has no component (or "sub") Analysis Engines inside of it; contrast with Aggregate Analysis Engine.
+Primitive Analysis Engine

+An Analysis Engine that is composed of a single Annotator; one that has no subcomponent inside of it; contrast with Aggregate Analysis Engine.